The Project

 In the case of energy related NSIPs, the Planning Inspectorate acts on behalf of the Secretary of State for Energy and Net Zero.
 The Planning Inspectorate will carry out an examination of our application and then make a final recommendation to the Secretary of State on whether to grant consent.
 The Secretary of State will make the final decision on whether to grant consent for Lime Down Solar Park.

 We expect the development process, including DCO submission and examination, to span two to three years.
-We intend to submit our application for development consent to the Planning Inspectorate in early 2025.
-Subject to obtaining consent, the earliest construction would start is 2027.
+We submitted our DCO application to the Planning Inspectorate on Friday 19 September 2025.
+PINS has reviewed the materials and accepted the application for examination, which is a statutory part of the process for Nationally Significant Infrastructure Projects.